scotentSD/feedback/README.md

 # Thank you for helping

-We have talked to over 900 people this year across all our projects.
+In 2019, we have talked to over 900 people across all our projects.

 You have told us what help you need from us and helped us improve how we deliver support.